2014 Malaysia Premier League

-The 2014 Liga Premier (2014 Premier League), also known as the Astro Liga Premier for sponsorship reasons, is the ninth season of the Liga Premier, the second-tier professional football league in Malaysia.
+The 2014 Liga Premier (2014 Premier League), also known as the Astro Liga Premier for sponsorship reasons, was the ninth season of the Liga Premier, the second-tier professional football league in Malaysia.

 The season was held from 24 January 2014.

 The Liga Premier champions for 2014 season was PDRM.
 The champions and runners-up were both promoted to 2015 Liga Super.